syncfusion-content/uwp-docs/uwp/CellGrid/Rows-and-Columns.md

 ## Row height and column width

-The SfCellGrid provides support to adjust the row height and column width by using the `SetRowHeight` and `SetColumnWidth` methods.
+The Excel-like Grid provides support to adjust the row height and column width by using the `SetRowHeight` and `SetColumnWidth` methods.

 {% tabs %}
 {% highlight c# %}